/

 • Why It Works: The citric acidity of rosé wines and their red-berry fruitiness structured the sweetness of the shellfish, which were served cold.

-• Oysters: For oysters, especially raw oysters, a dry Blanc de Noir or a mineral-driven Chardonnay in stainless and neutral oak create a perfect match with their saline profile.
+• Oysters: For oysters, especially raw oysters, a dry Blanc de Noir or a mineral-driven Chardonnay in stainless and neutral oak creates a perfect match with their saline profile.

 • Blanc de Noir: Méthode Champenoise-style sparkling wine, dry, made from the dark skinned Pinot Noir grape to complement oysters delicately and not overpower their brininess.

-• Tasting Notes: Fresh and vibrant “Champagne style” wine exuding bright fruit aromatics of fresh picked white raspberries, muddled strawberries and touch of creamy vanilla flavors.
-On the palate this wine continues its campaign of youthful fruit character with more first of harvest strawberries and raspberries fruit expression with a slight creamy softness in the mid-palate complimenting the supple fruit notes.
+• Tasting Notes: Fresh and vibrant “Champagne style” wine exuding bright fruit aromatics of fresh-picked white raspberries, muddled strawberries, and a touch of creamy vanilla flavors.
+On the palate, this wine continues its campaign of youthful fruit character with more first-of-harvest strawberries and raspberries fruit expression with a slight creamy softness in the mid-palate complimenting the supple fruit notes.

-• Why It Works: It’s because the Blanc de Noir is acidic and effervescent – its bubbles cut through the oysters and refresh the palate, while there’s much to admire in the way the briny, minerally flavors of the oysters, like other salty foods, couple and engage with the wine.
+• Why It Works: The Blanc de Noir is acidic and effervescent.
+Its bubbles cut through the oysters and refresh the palate, and there’s much to admire in the way the briny, minerally flavors of the oysters, like those of other salty foods, pair with and engage with the wine.

 • Chardonnay: Mineral-Driven Chardonnay aged in stainless steel and neutral oak.
 This is a clean, mineral-driven style of Chardonnay with great oyster-pairing capabilities.